starkdmi/BrightXDR/README.md

 Possible supported devices: Apple MacBook Pro with 14 or 16 inches and Apple Pro Display XDR.

 ## TODO
-- Calibrate output colors: The current implementation uses a white ultra-bright color with an alpha of 0.5 overlaying the display pixels, which can lead to color inaccuracy and brightness losses.
-This needs to be addressed.
+- __Calibrate output colors__ - The current implementation uses a white ultra-bright color with an alpha of 0.5 overlaying the display pixels, which can lead to color inaccuracy and brightness losses.
-- Fullscreen & System-wide: The app currently works on a selected part of the display only.
+- __Fullscreen & System-wide__ - The app currently works on a selected part of the display only.
 It needs to be extended to support fullscreen and system-wide overlay.
-- Performance: The app needs to be optimized for better performance and to reduce resource usage.
+- __Performance__ - The app needs to be optimized for better performance and to reduce resource usage.

 ## Literature